Dofinefine/dofinefine/index.md

 ### Awards
-Outstanding Student Scholarship of ShanghaiTech University in 2018, 2019, 2020 and 2021.
+Outstanding Student Scholarship of ShanghaiTech University in 2018 to 2022.

 ### **Publication**